HughG/holygradle-plugins/developer-readme.md

  - You can also run `gw versionInfo` to get a complete list of version numbers.

 # Unit tests
-Unit tests (if any) will be automatically run prior to any publish operation, so you can't publish unless the tests pass.
+Unit tests (if any) will be automatically run prior to any "-PpubAs=release" publish operation, so you can't publish unless the tests pass.
 That said, the unit tests are very sparse or non-existent depending on the plugin.

 Writing unit tests is a trade-off: on one hand there's the cost of writing the unit tests, on the other there's the cost of unwittingly introducing defects.
 This can be broken down further to: the impact of the defect on consumers of the plugins, the cost of fixing defects and manually verifying the fix.
 I would prefer to stay very agile, and keep the cost of fixing defects to a minimum.
 However as the number of plugin developers and consumers grows the balance will quickly shift towards writing unit tests.